ECHO: Ego-Centric modeling of Human-Object interactions: Conclusions

-\paragraph{Acknowledgments} { Special thanks to Nikita Kister for the helpful discussions.
-We also thank RVH team for their help with proofreading the manuscript.
-This work is funded by the Deutsche Forschungsgemeinschaft - 409792180 (EmmyNoether Programme, project: Real Virtual Humans) and the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
+{ Special thanks to Nikita Kister and Berna Kabadayi for the helpful discussions.
+This work is funded by the Deutsche Forschungsgemeinschaft - 409792180 (EmmyNoether Programme, project: Real Virtual Humans).
 G. Pons-Moll is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting I.~A.~Petrov.
 R. Marin has been supported by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 101109330.
 The project was made possible by funding from the Carl Zeiss Foundation.
-The computational resources for this project were provided by the Google Cloud grant. }
+The computational resources for this project were provided by the Google Cloud grant.
+This work was supported by the European Research Council (ERC) Advanced Grant SIMULACRON and by the GNI Project “AI4Twinning”. }

 {

 }